jlreymendez/greedy-merchants-ecs/README.md

 ## Getting Started

 Since this project is using Svelto.ECS 3.0 which is not yet available through openupm I decided to use git submodules to handle Svelto dependencies.
-In order for this dependencies to be loaded into the project you need to run the following command `git submodule update`.
+In order for this dependencies to be loaded into the project you need to run the following command `git submodule update --init --recursive`.

 ## Original Credits